 Work permits are issued for up to 2 years.
-Generally the salary must be €30,000 or more and the employer must have carried out a labour market test.
-The cost for a 2 year work permit is €1000.
+Generally, the salary must be €30,000 or more and the employer must have carried out a labor market test.
+The cost for a 2-year work permit is €1000.
 After 12 months working in the country, work permit holders can apply for their family members to join them.

 Green card permits are issued for jobs where the salary is over €60,000.
 Green card permits are also issued for certain jobs where the salary is between €30,000 and €59,999, for an up-to-date list of eligible jobs go to: www.enterprise.gov.ie.
 There is no labour market test.
 There must be a job offer of 2 or more years.

 Spousal/Dependent work permits are issued to spouses or dependents (who came to Ireland before they were 18 years of age).
 If the main work permit holder was granted their work permit before 1st June 2009: